timothy/calc/README.md

 * ConvertTime
   * This is where all time conversions take place.
 Any new type of time conversion should be added as a method to this class and used through this class.
 * NumValidator
-  * This is will validate all numbers.
+  * This will validate all numbers.
 Right now only Decimal numbers and Integers are validated.
 This adds better **bad input** handling than the JavaScript's _parseInt_ and _parseFloat_ methods

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.